demarinov/SoftUni/JavaWebModule/SpringAdvanced/ProjectDefense/README.md

 ## General Requirements

 Your Web application should use the following technologies, frameworks, and development techniques:
-•	The application must be implemented using Spring Framework. o	The application must have at least 12 web pages (views/components). o	The application must have at least 5 independent entity models. o	The application must have at least 5 controllers. o	The application must have at least 5 services. o	The application must have at least 5 repositories.
+* The application must be implemented using Spring Framework.
+**	The application must have at least 12 web pages (views/components).
+**	The application must have at least 5 independent entity models.
+**	The application must have at least 5 controllers.
+**	The application must have at least 5 services.
+**	The application must have at least 5 repositories.

 •	Use Thymeleaf template engine or make the Front-End using JavaScript, consuming REST services from a Web API.